 No programs available at this time.

-The Master in Communication Sciences is currently accredited by the Council on Academic Accreditation (CAA) of the American Speech-Language-Hearing Association (ASHA), http://caa.asha.org.
+The Master of Science, Communication Sciences and Disorders is currently accredited by the Council on Academic Accreditation (CAA) of the American Speech-Language-Hearing Association (ASHA), http://caa.asha.org.

 Our graduate program consists of five consecutive semesters starting in fall, and includes 54 credit hours of academic knowledge-development and clinical skill-development courses.
 Our rigorous and unique curriculum features:

 - High levels of student engagement through problem-based learning, to develop critical thinking and professionalism;

 - Development of strong oral and written communication skills through professional presentations at local, state, and national levels;

 - Service-learning experiences, which are intentionally crafted to develop students’ cultural competence and appreciation for diversity; and,